-The definition of healthy aging according to the National Council on Aging (NCOA) is:

-"A broad concept that is more than just physical health status or absence of disease: it encompasses many other important aspects of health, including intellectual, emotional, social, vocational, and spiritual health.
+The definition of healthy aging according to the National Council on Aging (NCOA) is "A broad concept which is more than just physical health status or absence of disease: it encompasses many other important aspects of health, including intellectual, emotional, social, vocational, and spiritual health.
 If any of these critical areas are out of balance, optimal healthy aging may be impaired.
 Behavior and lifestyle choices impact each of these aspects of health: therefore, any program designed to facilitate optimal health in aging must address these areas of optimal health through education, behavior modification, and supportive environments."

 Health promotion and disease prevention programs are necessary to reduce medical costs, to prevent premature institutionalization, and to save taxpayers' dollars.
-These programs can also help prevent depression among the elderly, reduce limitations of daily living activities caused by chronic diseases and lack of exercise, and increase the quality of life among the older adults.
-According to a report from Washington, DC, an investment in Strategic Disease Prevention Programs in Communities would have the potential Annual Net Savings and Return on Investment (ROI) of \$3.70 to \$1.00 within five years.
+These programs can also help prevent depression among the elderly, reduce limitations of daily living activities caused by chronic diseases and lack of exercise, and increase the quality of life among older adults.
+According to a report released by Trust for America's Health in July 2008, an investment in Strategic Disease Prevention Programs in Communities would have the potential Annual Net Savings and Return on Investment (ROI) of \$3.70 to \$1.00 within five years.
 Which would mean if Utah invests \$10 per person per year (a total of \$89 million), the potential ROI would be \$3.70 to \$1.00, or \$329,300,000.

-Currently, DAAS, in partnership with the Utah Department of Health, the Utah Department of Medicaid, and Aging Disability Resource Center has received two grants from AoA.
-These grants enable the State of Utah, with the Utah Arthitis Foundation and other partners to provide education and training, advocacy, and services to individuals with chronic disease(s).
+Currently, DAAS, in partnership with the Utah Department of Health, the Utah Department of Medicaid, and the Aging Disability Resource Center received two grants from AoA.
+These grants enable the State of Utah, with the Utah Arthrifis Foundation and other partners to provide education and training, advocacy, and services to individuals with chronic disease(s).

-Grant One: AoA Recovery Act-Communities Putting Prevention to Work-Chronic Disease Self-Management Program Grant-Ended March 31, 2012-DAAS received \$6,704.23 in FY2012
+Grant One: AoA Recovery Act-Communities Putting Prevention to Work-Chronic Disease Self-Management Program Grant- (April 1, 2011to March 31, 2012 = \$7,500 and September 1, 2012 to August 31, 2013 = \$19,000)

-Purpose:

-Project Description
+Purpose: Project Description

-The number of older adults living in our society with chronic conditions has and will increase dramatically in the coming years with the aging of the Baby Boomer generation.
-The first Boomers turned 65 in 2011 and of these, more than thirty-seven million-or six out of ten-have managed more than one chronic condition by 2030.
-In addition, fourteen million Boomers will be living with diabetes while almost half of the Boomers will live with arthritis (that number peaks to just over twenty-six million in 2020).
+The number of older adults living in our society with chronic conditions has and will increase dramatically in the coming years with the aging of the baby boomer generation.
+The first boomers turned sixty in 2011 and of these, more than thirty-seven million - or six out of ten - have managed more than one chronic condition by 2030.
+In addition, fourteen million boomers will be living with diabetes while almost half of the boomers will live with arthritis (that number peaks to just over twenty-six million in 2020).
 Chronic diseases not only kill but also can negatively affect quality of life as well as threaten the ability of older adults to remain independent within their own homes and communities.
-The more chronic illnesses an individual has, the more likely that individual will become hospitalized.
+The more chronic illnesses an individual has, the more likely an individual will become hospitalized.
 Two-thirds of Medicare spending is for beneficiaries with five or more chronic conditions.